Planar Hypohamiltonian Graphs on 40 Vertices: Results

 \begin{proof} All the graphs obtained in the proof of Theorem~\ref{theo:3_hypohamiltonian_40_42} have a vertex with degree 3.
 Consequently, Theorem~\ref{theo:trace} can be applied to those graphs to obtain planar hypotraceable graphs of order $n$ for $n = 40+40+40+40-6 = 154$ and for $n \geq 40+40+40+42-6 = 156$. \end{proof}

 The graphs considered in this work have girth 4.
 In fact, by the following theorem we know that any planar hypohamiltonian graphs improving on the results of the current work must have girth 3 or 4.
-Notice that a planar hypohamiltonian graph can have girth at most 5, since a planar hypohamiltonian graph has a simple dual, and the average degree of a simple plane graph is less than 6.
+Notice that, perhaps surprisingly, there exist planar hypohamiltonian graphs of girth 3~\cite{T2}, and that a planar hypohamiltonian graph can have girth at most 5, since such a graph has a simple dual, and the average degree of a simple plane graph is less than 6.